-"Private" recommendations at a glance Port Airline Federal If/when data is transmitted between the Port and CBP it must: a) occur over an encrypted connection; b) be exempt from state public disclosure requirements; c) be immediately deleted once complete; and d) not be used for any other purpose If/when data is transmitted between the Port and CBP it must: a) occur over an encrypted connection b) be immediately deleted once complete c) not be used for any other purpose The port does not have jurisdiction over CBP's privacy policies or procedures.
-If procurement process is required, request information on alignment with privacy protections.
+"Private" recommendations at a glance

+Port Airline Federal

+If/when data is transmitted If/when data is transmitted The port does not have

+between the Port and CBP it between the Port and CBP it jurisdiction over CBP's privacy

+must: must: policies or procedures.

+a) occur over an encrypted a) occur over an encrypted

+connection; connection

+b) be exempt from state public b) be immediately deleted once

+disclosure requirements; complete

+c) be immediately deleted once c) not be used for any other

+complete; and purpose

+d) not be used for any other

+purpose

+If procurement process is

+required, request information

+on alignment with privacy

+protections.